Mridang12/RL-Implementation/README.md

 # Usage

-The DQN Agent is pretty much plug and play.
-The agent outputs a discrete action space [0, n-1]
+The DQN and Double DQN agents are pretty much plug and play.
+An agent outputs a discrete action space [0, n-1].

 It takes in the following parameters: